Queensland State: Vulnerable

 - Double Bay

-The species occupy an area from Shoalwater Bay to the Torres Straight in a narrow coastal band, generally feeding no more than 1-3 km from their roost.
-However they have been recoded foraging within 15 km of the coast (Cali, Adams and Ball unpub), primarily over mangrove, Melaleuca and rainforest communities.
+The species occupy an area from Shoalwater Bay to the Torres Straight in a narrow coastal band, generally feeding no more than one to three km from their roost.
+However they have been recorded foraging within 15 km of the coast, primarily over mangrove, Melaleuca and rainforest communities.

 Their diet consists of beetles and other insects taken on the wing.